hasaansworld/sna-project/readme.md

 This process consists of three scripts that should be run sequentially:

 #### a.
 Create dataset for a specific paper
 Choose one paper from the set of 6 papers.
-Copy its OpenAlex ID (starts with W) **Edit the main function at the end of the create_dataset.py script to specify the paper's OpenAlex ID** Then run:
+Copy its OpenAlex ID (starts with W).
+**Edit the main function at the end of the create_dataset.py script to specify the paper's OpenAlex ID**.
+Then run:

 ```bash